How to Write A Better Case Study for B2B

 What Makes a Good Case Study Candidate?

 Your sales team is often an excellent source for identifying which customers would make the most compelling case studies within each industry you serve.
 Ask your sales team what questions they’re hearing from your customers and prospects.
-This business intelligence helps you better understand the language your prospects use to define their specific issues.
-Also choose case studies based on which projects represent work that you’d like to do more of, and show off your differentiators in the marketplace.
+What client engagements tell the best story that shows how you solve their specific issues?
+Most importantly, choose case studies based on which projects represent work that you’d like to do more of, and show off your differentiators in the marketplace.

 Gather Case Study Facts

 Before you write the story behind your case study, resist the urge to make the narrative all about your team’s genius and ingenuity.
 First, find out what information your prospects and readers desire most in a case study.
 Note, this information could likely differ by industry, but always put your audience’s information needs first.
-The Content Marketing Institute says, 90 percent of top-performing B2B firms put the audience’s information needs before their own.
+According to the Content Marketing Institute, 90 percent of top-performing B2B firms put the audience’s information needs before their own.

 Short of talking with your target audience directly, the best source for learning their information needs will likely come from the people who are closest to your customers — sales.
 Ask your sales team the following questions or have them email you answers in bullet point form.
 Additionally, proposals, scopes of work and project detail documents will help you flesh out details.